martincartledge/martincartledge.github.io/getting-the-interview.md

 - A personal photo
   - _Instead_: Make your name and the position you _want_ catch the eye
 - Graph representations of skill level
-  - _Instead_: Try replacing with a list of technologies sorted, starting with highest comfort level
+  - _Instead_: Try replacing with a list of technologies sorted, starting with the highest comfort level
   - _Or_: List your skills in alphabetical order and make skills you are best at _bold_
 - Listing jobs that are not relevant to the career field
   - _Instead_: Use that space to expand on the experience you have in the software industry, if you don't have much experience yet, this is a great place to expand on a project(s) you have worked on